bbbbbMatrix/ManiTaskGen/docs/ReadMe.md

 We welcome code contributions, especially in the following areas:

-- **New Task Generation Strategies:** Implementing more complex or novel methods for generating Process-based or Outcome-based tasks.
 - **Executor Improvements:** Extending the benchmark executor (`03_run_benchmark.sh`) to support new agent interfaces or automated evaluation for Outcome-based Tasks (Level 4).
 - **Core Utility Enhancement:** Improving or optimizing core algorithms in libraries like `basic_geometries`.